MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-with-jamf.md

 This script returns:
 - 0 if Microsoft Defender ATP is registered with the Microsoft Defender ATP service
 - 1 if the device is not yet onboarded
-- 3 if the connection to the daemon cannot be established—for example, if daemon is not running
+- 3 if the connection to the daemon cannot be established—for example, if the daemon is not running

 ## Logging installation issues